Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Introduction

 \subsubsection{Channel Estimation}

 Several algorithms have been proposed in the literature for \gls{OTFS} channel estimation.
 In \cite{Raviteja2019,Viterbo2022}, a threshold method was proposed, achieving good performance in both integer \gls{DDs} and fractional Doppler scenarios.
-Channel sparsity is exploited in \cite{Rasheed2022} to design an \gls{OMP} algorithm for \gls{OTFS} channel estimation. \gls{SBL} algorithms for channel estimation have also been explored in \cite{Zhao2020,Wei2022,Zhang2024sbl,Li2025}.
+Channel sparsity is exploited in \cite{Rasheed2022} to design an \gls{OMP} algorithm for \gls{OTFS} channel estimation. \Gls{SBL} algorithms for channel estimation have also been explored in \cite{Zhao2020,Wei2022,Zhang2024sbl,Li2025}.
 Low-complexity channel estimation schemes, enabling disjoint delay-Doppler estimation in fractional \gls{DDs} scenarios, are proposed in \cite{Khan2021,Khan2023,Yogesh2024}.
+Specifically, the low-complexity disjoint delay-Doppler estimation schemes in \cite{Khan2021,Khan2023} achieve decoupling by strictly relying on the transmission of an isolated impulse pilot with an appropriately sized guard zone.
+In such frameworks, the delay-Doppler separability is a signal-dependent property observed at the receiver side, which vanishes when arbitrary data symbols are transmitted as usual in \gls{ISAC} systems.
+In more detail, in \cite{Khan2021,Khan2023}, an approximate \gls{ML} estimation algorithm, derived under the assumption of large \gls{OTFS} frame size, is proposed.
+In fact, if this condition holds, multipaths are well separated in the \gls{DD} domain and the columns of the \gls{CDDPM} \cite{Muppaneni2023,marchese2024} become orthogonal \cite{Khan2021,Khan2023}.
 Under the assumption of good separability of received pilot replicas due to fine delay and Doppler resolutions, the algorithms in \cite{Khan2021,Khan2023} outperform the methods in \cite{Raviteja2019,Rasheed2022} and \gls{SBL} methods.
 When delay and Doppler resolutions are not fine enough, received pilot replicas spread into adjacent \gls{DD} bins, causing non-negligible \gls{IPI} that limits estimation accuracy.
 To this end, channel estimation in high-\gls{IPI} scenarios has been addressed in \cite{Muppaneni2023,marchese2024}.
 In \cite{Muppaneni2023}, a \gls{DDIPIC} algorithm is proposed, employing refinement procedures to cancel \gls{IPI}.
 This approach outperforms the method from \cite{Khan2021}, at the cost of higher complexity.
 Conversely, in \cite{marchese2024}, a variant of the \gls{DDIPIC} algorithm, called \gls{PIPIC}, is introduced to reduce complexity and enhance estimation accuracy.
 It is shown that a single global refinement step is sufficient to achieve high estimation accuracy and suppress \gls{IPI}, surpassing the performance of \gls{DDIPIC}.
+However, despite their resilience in high-\gls{IPI} scenarios, the algorithms in \cite{Muppaneni2023,marchese2024} perform joint \gls{DD} estimation.